-The Term Loan Credit Agreement provides for a senior secured term loan facility in the aggregate principal amount of \$313,962 and generally bears interest (at the Company's election) at either (i) 2.00% per annum plus the greatest of (a) the Prime Rate (as defined in the Term Loan Credit Agreement) in effect on such day, (b) the weighted average of the rates on overnight Federal funds transactions with members of the Federal Reserve System arranged by Federal funds brokers plus0.50% and (c) 1.00% plus the greater of (1) the LIBOR for a one month interest period multiplied by the Statutory Reserve Rate (as defined in the Term Loan Credit Agreement) and (2) 1.00% or (ii) 3.00% per annum plus the greater of (a) the LIBOR for the applicable interest period multiplied by the Statutory Reserve Rate and (b) 1.00%.
-The Term Loan Credit Agreement also allows the Company to request the establishment of one or more additional term loan commitments in an aggregate amount not in excess of \$80,000 subject to specified terms and conditions, which amount may be further increased so long as the First Lien Debt Ratio (as defined in the Term Loan Credit Agreement) is not greater than 3.25 to 1.00.
-The actual interest rate on the Term Loan Credit Agreement for the years ended December 31, 2019 and December 31, 2018 was 4.71% and 5.35%, respectively.
+Following the June 8, 2020 changes to senior credit facilities described above, the new term loan under the Term Loan Credit Agreement generally bears interest at (at the Company's election) either (i) 2.75% per annum plus the greatest of (which if the following would be less than 2.00%, such rate shall be deemed to be 2.00%) (a) the Prime Rate (as defined in the Term Loan Credit Agreement) in effect on such day, (b) the NYFRB Rate (as defined in the Term Loan Credit Agreement) plus 0.50% and (c) 1.00% plus the greater of (1) the London Interbank Offered Rate ("LIBOR") for a one month interest period multiplied by the Statutory Reserve Rate (as defined in the Term Loan Credit Agreement) and (2) 1.00% or (ii) 3.75% per annum plus the greater of (a) the LIBOR for the applicable interest period multiplied by the Statutory Reserve Rate and (b) 1.00%.
+If the LIBOR for the applicable interest period is less than 1.00%, such rate shall be deemed to be 1.00% for purposes of calculating the foregoing interest rates in the Term Loan Credit Agreement.
+The final maturity date of the Term Loan Credit Agreement is June 8, 2026.
+The principal amount of the term loan will be repaid in quarterly installments in amounts equal to 0.25% of the principal amount of the Term Loan Credit Agreement, with the balance payable on the maturity date.
+The actual interest rate on the Term Loan Credit Agreement for the years ended December 31, 2020 and December 31, 2019 was 4.75% and 4.71%, respectively.

-The agreement for the revolving credit facility (the "Revolving Credit Agreement") provides that the Company has the option to select whether borrowings will bear interest at either (i) a margin ranging from 1.50% to 2.00% per annum, depending on the utilization of the facility, plus the LIBOR for the applicable interest period multiplied by the Statutory Reserve Rate (as defined in the Revolving Credit Agreement) or (ii) a margin ranging from 0.50% to 1.00% per annum, depending on the utilization of the facility, plus the greatest of (a) the Prime Rate (as defined in the Revolving Credit Agreement) in effect on such day, (b) the weighted average of the rates on overnight federal funds transactions with members of the Federal Reserve System arranged by federal funds brokers plus 0.50% and (c) the LIBOR for a one month interest period multiplied by the Statutory Reserve Rate plus 1%.
-The maturity date for the Revolving Credit Agreement is June 30, 2021, and the Company's term loan amortizes in nominal amounts quarterly with the balance payable on December 31, 2021.
+The Company is required to pay a fee for unused amounts under the Revolving Credit Agreement in an amount ranging from 0.375% to 0.50% of the unused portion of the facility, depending on the utilization of the facility.
+The Revolving Credit Agreement provides that the Company has the option to select whether borrowings will bear interest at either (i) a margin ranging from 1.75% to 2.25% per annum, depending on the utilization of the facility, plus the LIBOR for the applicable interest period multiplied by the Statutory Reserve Rate (as defined in the Revolving Credit Agreement) or (ii) a margin ranging from 0.75% to 1.25% per annum, depending on the utilization of the facility, plus the greatest of (which if the following would be less than 2.00%, such rate shall be deemed to be 2.00%) (a) the Prime Rate (as defined in the Revolving Credit Agreement) in effect on such day, (b) the NYFRB Rate (as defined in the Revolving Loan Credit Agreement) plus 0.50% and (c) the LIBOR for a one month interest period multiplied by the Statutory Reserve Rate plus 1.00%.
+If the LIBOR for the applicable interest period is less than 1.00%, such rate shall be deemed to be 1.00% for purposes of calculating the foregoing interest rates in the Revolving Credit Agreement.
+The final maturity date of the Revolving Credit Agreement is June 8, 2023.